-This meeting seeks to increase the impact that tertiary education can have through international partnerships, including in economic development, science and innovation collaborations and strategic engagement.
-By bringing together a variety of stakeholders, including representatives from governments and the tertiary education sector, the meeting will provide an opportunity for informal discussion to explore ways to maximise the opportunities for new international collaborations and the policies and strategies needed to achieve this.
+This meeting sought to increase the impact that tertiary education can have through international partnerships, including in economic development, science and innovation collaborations and strategic engagement.
+By bringing together a variety of stakeholders, including representatives from governments and the tertiary education sector, the meeting provided an opportunity for informal discussion to explore ways to maximise the opportunities for new international collaborations and the policies and strategies needed to achieve this.

 Tertiary education, which includes any formal education beyond school level, including technical, vocational and educational training (TVET), professional and higher degrees, has the power to support international efforts towards global peace and prosperity.
 This meeting will provide a unique opportunity for a conversation about how countries can maximise the influence and impact of tertiary education to support the delivery of global public goods, such as sustainable development, bilateral and multilateral collaboration and innovation.